thedevdojo/static/README.md

 - Static is **easy**.
 - HTML is **easy**.
-- Yet, somehow we lost **the simplicity** of building Static HTML websites
+- Yet, somehow we lost the art of **crafting simple** Static HTML websites

-No longer will this stand! **Static** reclaims the throne of simplicity in static site generators."
+No longer will this stand! **Static** is here to reclaim the throne of simplicity!

 ## 🛠️ Setup in a Snap